wduquette/joe/mdbook/src/nero/nero_tutorial.md

 - `#anne` and `#bert` are _constant terms_ representing individuals.
   - A literal constant term in a Nero program must be one of the following:
     - A Joe keyword, string, number, `true`, `false`, or `null`.
-- The string `Parent/2` appearing in the comment indicates that `Parent` is a relation with an arity of 2, i.e., it always takes two terms.
 - A form consisting of a relation and one or more terms is called an *atom*.

 The collection of `Parent` axioms is essentially equivalent to a table